Arvintian/base-image/README.md

 ## FYI

-- miniconda python3 not support on arm, replaced with deb python3.
-- miniconda python2 not support on arm64/arm, replaced with deb python2.
+- miniconda python not support on arm64/arm, replaced with deb python.